notwa/mm/README.md

 * [Bizhawk US 1.0 race file](//eaguru.guru/t/MM%20US%20Race%20File%20for%20Bizhawk.zip )
 * [mupen64plus US 1.0 race file](//eaguru.guru/t/Legend%20of%20Zelda%2C%20The%20-%20Majora%27s%20Mask%20%28U%29%20%5B%21%5D.zip)

+you can make your own by using [the provided setup race file script.][racelua] simply run the script and play Song of Time after South Clock Town has loaded.

+using this script will also set the bombers code to 12345, set the daily lottery numbers to 123, 456, 789, and set the Oceanside Spider House puzzle solution to Red, Blue, Red, Blue, Red, Blue.

+[racelua]: /Lua/setup%20race%20file.lua

 ## bitfields

 ### scene flags

-two regions of 0x960 bytes are allocated for all the scene flags in the game. the first (801EFAE0) is loaded from save files, the second (801F35D8) is used for in-game changes. basically, edit the first for save hacking, and the second for in-game hacking.
+two regions of 0x960 bytes are allocated for all the scene flags in the game. the first at `801EFAE0` is loaded from save files, the second at `801F35D8` is used for in-game changes. basically, edit the first for save hacking, and the second for in-game hacking.

 each scene in the game uses 0x14 bytes of scene flags.